mattbierner/blog.mattbierner.com/_posts/2015-07-29-lens-look-photographing-with-a-disassembled-lens.markdown

 ---
 layout: post
-title: 'Lens Look: Photographing with a Disassembled Lens'
+title: 'Photographing with a Disassembled Lens'
 date: '2015-07-29 05:36:12'
 series: camerrah
 description: "Yes, all those optics really do something."